waterbear-cloud/paco/docs/quickstart101.rst

     aws_secret_access_key [Administrator AWS Secret Access Key]: ********

 At this point you should have a working Paco Project.
-You can run the ``aim describe`` command to get a summary of your project.
+You can run the ``paco describe`` command to get a summary of your project.
 This will also ensure that your files are in the correct format.

 .. code-block:: text

-    $ aim --home ./myproj/ describe
+    $ paco --home ./myproj/ describe
     Project: myproj - My first Paco project
     Location: /Users/username/projects/myproj